 Transplanting spades are useful little tools that do just what you'd imagine.
 They're for digging plants out of tight spots.
-The narrow blade (5-6" wide and 14-16" long) can slip between plants and get down deep enough to grab a good amount of roots, without disturbing the neighboring plants.
+The narrow blade (5" to 6" wide and 14" to 16" long) can slip between plants and get down deep enough to grab a good amount of roots, without disturbing the neighboring plants.

 How often will you need something like this?
 Well, if you're a serious gardener, often. $25.67 to 51.38